Table of Contents

 Red Light Therapy and Inflammation

-There are many different ways that red light therapy is thought to improve inflammation, and research on the topic continues to emerge.
+There are many different ways that red light therapy is thought to help inflammation, and research on the topic continues to emerge.
 Promoting wound healing is the first use of red light therapy that was discovered, and improved inflammatory response may have played a role in that initial discovery.

-How Does Red Light Therapy Help Inflammation?
+How Might Red Light Therapy Help Inflammation?

 Every molecule absorbs specific wavelengths of light.
 Plants use this effect to capture sunlight and use photosynthesis to produce energy; retinal cells use this effect to detect light and send signals to the brain to create sight; and skin cells use this effect to absorb ultraviolet light and use the energy to create vitamin D.